 Networking during your commute is a great way to make new contacts.
 If you are using public transport during peak times, the chances are that you are going to be surrounded by fellow businessmen and women.
 This means that you have access to a much wider range of contacts than normal.
 Simply strike up a casual conversation and work from there.
 This will make networking more enjoyable and less stressful, hopefully yielding better results.

-This idea can also be applied to flights and travelling associated with business trips.
+This idea can also be applied to flights and traveling associated with business trips.
 These journeys are typically longer, giving you more chance to make contacts among your fellow passengers.

 3. Partake in a business breakfast